The Ruth Brown Story

 – David Morton

 Ruth Brown, a gifted young educator, moved to Washington after graduating from college in Michigan in 1916.
 She was passionate about the outdoors and girls’ education, and became involved with Camp Fire Girls, a local Seattle camping organization.
 She served for several years as Executive Director of the Seattle branch before founding Camp Sealth on Vashon Island.
-It was at Camp Sealth that Ruth Brown started many of the traditions now beloved at Four Winds, such as Gypsy Day and Magic Ring.
+It was at Camp Sealth that Ruth Brown started many of the traditions now beloved at Four Winds, such as Magic Ring.